-- 26. Upon information and belief, in approximately 2012, Plaintiff's treating medical physician prescribed Uloric to Plaintiff due to Plaintiff's medically diagnosed gout condition.
+- 26. Upon information and belief, in approximately 2013, Plaintiff's treating medical physician prescribed Uloric to Plaintiff due to Plaintiff's medically diagnosed gout condition.
 Defendants represented Uloric to be an appropriate and suitable product for such purposes. - 27.
-In or about November 23, 2016, Plaintiff experienced a cheat pain, unstable angina and multiple vessel coronary artery disease that required medical treatment, including surgical intervention. - 28.
-Plaintiff continued to require medical treatment and monitoring associated with his injury.
+In or about 2015, Plaintiff experienced a heart attack that required medical treatment. - 28.
+As a result of Defendants' actions and inactions, Plaintiff was injured due to Uloric, which caused Plaintiff various injuries and damages.
+Plaintiff accordingly seeks damages associated with these injuries.

-- 29. As a result of Defendants' actions and inactions, Plaintiff was injured due to Uloric, which caused Plaintiff various injuries and damages.
-Plaintiff accordingly seeks damages associated with these injuries. - 30.
-Defendants ignored reports from patients and health care providers throughout the United States of Uloric's failure to perform as intended, which led to the severe and debilitating injuries suffered by Plaintiff, and numerous other patients.
-Rather than doing adequate testing to determine the cause of these injuries or rule out Uloric's design as the cause of the injuries, Defendants continued to market Uloric as a safer and more effective prescriptive drug as compared to other available alternative treatment for hyperuricemia and gout. - 31.
-Defendants did not timely or adequately apprise the public and physicians, including Plaintiff's and Plaintiff's physicians, of the adverse effects or defects in Uloric despite Defendants' knowledge that it had failed due to the described defects. - 32.
-Defendants' Uloric was at all times utilized and prescribed in a manner foreseeable to Defendants, as Defendants generated the Instructions for Use for Plaintiff, and others alike, to take Uloric. - 33.
-Plaintiff and Plaintiff's physicians foreseeably used the Defendants' Uloric, and did not misuse, or alter the Uloric in an unforeseeable manner. - 34.
-Through their affirmative misrepresentations and omissions, Defendants actively concealed from Plaintiff and his physicians the true and significant risks associated with Uloric consumption. - 35.
-As a result of Defendants' actions, Plaintiff and his physicians were unaware, and could not have reasonably known or have learned through reasonable diligence that Plaintiff would be exposed to the risks identified in this Complaint and that those risks were the direct and proximate result of Defendants' conduct.
+- 29. Defendants ignored reports from patients and health care providers throughout the United States of Uloric's failure to perform as intended, which led to the severe and debilitating injuries suffered by Plaintiff, and numerous other patients.
+Rather than doing adequate testing to determine the cause of these injuries or rule out Uloric's design as the cause of the injuries, Defendants continued to market Uloric as a safer and more effective prescriptive drug as compared to other available alternative treatment for hyperuricemia and gout. - 30.
+Defendants did not timely or adequately apprise the public and physicians, including Plaintiff's physicians, of the adverse effect or defects in Uloric despite Defendants' knowledge that it had failed due to the described defects. - 31.
+Defendants' Uloric was at all times utilized and prescribed in a manner foreseeable to Defendants, as Defendants generated the instructions for use for Plaintiff to take Uloric. - 32.
+Plaintiff and Plaintiff's physicians foreseeably used the Defendants' Uloric, and did not misuse, or alter the Uloric in an unforeseeable manner. - 33.
+Through their affirmative misrepresentations and omissions, Defendants actively concealed from Plaintiff and his/her physicians the true and significant risks associated with Uloric consumption. - 34.
+As a result of Defendants' actions, Plaintiff and his/her physicians were unaware, and could not have reasonably known or have learned through reasonable diligence that Plaintiff would be exposed to the risks identified in this Complaint and that those risks were the direct and proximate result of Defendants' conduct. - 35.
+As a direct result of being prescribed and consuming Uloric, Plainitff has been

-- 36. As a direct result of being prescribed and consuming Uloric, Plaintiff has been permanently and severely injured, having suffered serious consequences. - 37.
-Plaintiff, as a direct and proximate result of Uloric, suffered severe mental and physical pain and suffering and has sustained permanent injuries and emotional distress, along with economic loss due to medical expenses and living-related expenses due to his new lifestyle. - 38.
+- permanently and severely injured, having suffered serious consequences. - 36.
+Plaintiff, as a direct and proximate result of Uloric, suffered severe mental and physical pain and suffering and has sustained permanent injuries and emotional distress, along with economic loss due to medical expenses and living-related expenses due to his new lifestyle. - 37.
 Plaintiff's physicians would not have prescribed Uloric had Defendants properly disclosed the risks associated with its use.